GGEC19: Global Gender Economics Conference 2019 RMIT University Melbourne, Australia, October 23-24, 2019 |

 - Other ______(please specify)

-Program inclusion
+Program inclusion (GGEC19 Conference)

-- Only submissions where there is a registered & paid submitting author (or delegate) as at 31 March 2019 will be included in the program.
+- Only submissions where there is a registered & paid submitting author (or delegate) as at 16 August 2019 will be included in the program.

 Please select one (1) of each of the following categories that best reflects the character and subject area of your paper.
 This will be used in assigning reviewers and developing the conference program.
-Papers should include a table at the commencement of the paper that shows your selection in each of the categories below;
+Abstracts should include a table at the commencement of the paper that shows your selection in each of the categories below;

 Category 1 - General Subject Areas: